nhoudelot/demosdebs/linux/demos/l/lunareactivation-by-vovoid/debian/lunareactivation-by-vovoid.6.md

 lunareactivation-by-vovoid [*options*]

 # DESCRIPTION
-Luna : Reactivation is a demonstration released by vovoid in 2011.
+Luna : Reactivation is a demonstration released by vovoid in august 2011.
+Ended 3rd at Assembly 2011

+jaw [Code, Graphics (design, modelling), Music, Other (direction)]

                      L U N A  :  R E A C T I V A T I O N